igeargeek/fullstackdev-fulltime-challenge/readme.md

     |M|100 THB|50 THB|
     |L|200 THB|100 THB|

-- User can insert coin : `1 THB, 2 THB, 5 THB and 10 THB`
+- The user can insert coin: `1 THB, 2 THB, 5 THB, and 10 THB`
-- User can insert bill : `20 THB, 50 THB, 100 THB, 500 THB and 1000 THB`
+- The user can insert bill: `20 THB, 50 THB, 100 THB, 500 THB and 1000 THB`
-- Can't select same locker with other user in `Realtime`. (`User A` select unit of `#1` on another page then `User B` will see unit of `#1`, that is not available to select without refresh page.)
+- Can't select the same locker with other users in `Realtime`. (`User A` select unit of `#1` on another page then `User B` will see a unit of `#1`, that is not available to select without refresh page.)
 - :+1: Design User Interface (UI) of coin locker based on good user experience (UX).
 - :+1: Focus on good [code quality](https://medium.com/@mkt_43322/why-is-code-quality-such-a-big-deal-for-developers-91bdace85d44).
   - Readability, consistency — how easy it is to read and understand sections of the code; this includes code clarity, simplicity, and documentation.